Open procurement: procurement in an increasingly open source world

 Traditionally, when the government needs a piece of code, lets say a site, they spend months gathering a detailed list of requirements from internal stakeholders.
 Once finalized, these requirements are set in stone, and are made available for government contractors to bid on.
 Whichever firm tenders the lowest, technically acceptable offer is awarded the contract, and months to years later, a site (not necessarily the code) is delivered to the agency, regardless of if the agency still wants the features it originally outlined months or years earlier.

 That tide has shifted, towards agile procurement, whereby agencies typically procure software development services in bulk via the same requirements and award process, but rather than describing features for a particular site, describe the development capabilities of the firm.
 Once the contract is awarded, the agency works with the vendor to maintain an ongoing backlog of feature requests and over the course of two- to four-week code sprints, choose, develop, test, and deploy particular features across one or more applications.
 In this sense, the agency gets a “delivery” of new functionality once or twice a month, rather than once every few years.
-It’s an iterative process designed to reduce the risk inherent with outlining detailed requirements upfront, requirements that would undoubtedly change as both technology and the organization evolve during the course of the contract.
+It’s an iterative process designed to reduce the risk inherent with outlining detailed requirements upfront, requirements that would undoubtedly change as both technology and the organization evolve during the contract.

 Applying agile to open source